Himanshu80230/weather-now/README.md

 🧠 Features

-🌍 Search any city and get real-time temperature & conditions
+🌍 Search for any city and get real-time temperature and weather conditions

-⚡ Fast response and smooth transitions
+⚡ Fast response and smooth UI transitions

 💫 Built entirely with plain CSS (no frameworks)

-☁️ Powered by Open-Meteo API
+☁️ Powered by the Open-Meteo API

-📱 Fully responsive layout
+📱 Fully responsive design

 🎨 About the UI